England | Scotland | Wales | Northern Ireland | Ireland

 Advice for people at higher risk from coronavirus, including older people, people with health conditions and pregnant women.

 Advice about avoiding close contact with other people (social distancing), looking after your wellbeing and using the NHS and other services during coronavirus.

 East Bridgford Medical Centre2 Butt LaneEast BridgfordNottingham, NG13 8NYTel: 01949 20216

 If you are able to personally bring in your repeat requests to the surgery they can be placed in the secure box in the entrance lobby, or handed in at reception or the dispensary hatch.
-There is also a prescription box to the left of the dispensary hatch.

 If we do not dispense for you because you live close to a pharmacy, such as those in Bingham, you can arrange for your chosen pharmacy to collect your prescriptions from East Bridgford for you.
 Speak to the pharmacy staff about this collection service.

 We operate a home delivery service for dispensing patients only every Tuesday.
 For further information please contact a member of the Dispensary Team (Option 4 if phoning).